 Multiple phenomena are used for magnetic field sensors: search-coil, micro(fluxgate) sensors [8], magnetoresistive (MR) and Hall effect sensors, which are based on galvanomagnetic effects in semiconductors and magnetic thin films [9].
-The MR and Hall effect sensors are highly desirable for several applications due to their ease of interface and compatibility with integrated circuit (IC) technology, which combines digital and analogue electrical circuitry onto a single chip.
+The MR and Hall effect sensors are highly desirable for several applications due to their ease of interface and compatibility with integrated circuit (IC) technology, which combines digital and analog electrical circuitry onto a single chip.
 Their specific and well-established application areas are closely linked to the performance of these sensors.
 Magnetic layer MR sensors are thought to be extremely sensitive and suitable for low magnetic fields between 10-9 to 10-2 T, whereas Hall sensors, made from semiconductors, are less sensitive and good for magnetic fields higher than 10 T [10].
 As opposed to MR sensors, Hall sensors do not exhibit saturation at high magnetic fields.
-It should be mentioned that the arrangement of the stack structure have a significant impact on these limits for MR sensors.
+It should be mentioned that the arrangement of the microfabricated sensors and the magnetic characteristics of the materials used to deposit the stack structure have a significant impact on these limits for MR sensors.